GaurangTandon/gaurangtandon.github.io/_posts/2022-09-11-non-obvious-mistakes.markdown

 ---
 layout: post
-title:  "Why is it so hard to sum up a million numbers?"
+title:  "Why is it so hard to read a million numbers in PowerShell?"
 subtitle: "Or why you should double-check that StackOverflow answer"
 date:   2022-09-11 12:20:52 +0530
 categories: powershell mistakes
 ---

 ## Introduction

+This is a short story of how a slow PowerShell command led me to its .NET internals.

 I have to run an executable file with dedicated input and output files.
 For context, this executable is compiled from C++ (can also use Python), and it will read a million numbers from an input file and then output their sum to another file.
 I prefer to use I/O redirection for this task as its semantically most correct in this context.